Sylvan-Flores/Sylvan-Flores/README.md

 ***

 ## Things i made:
-* Artworks: Here's a [Carrd](https://sylvans-artworks.carrd.co/) that shows some of the stuff i drew, most of them are on my Tumblr as well
+* Artworks: Here's a [Carrd](https://sylvans-artworks.carrd.co/) that shows some of the stuff i drew, most of them are on my Tumblr (sylvan-flores) as well